Valuing aircraft for property tax purposes

 - paint/upholstery condition.

-Aircraft owners must update the Aircraft Owner Report that they file with this office annually to make sure that we have the most current information on the items covered by the BAV so that we can arrive at a correct value.
+Aircraft owners need to update the Aircraft Owner Report that they file with this office annually to make sure that we have the most current information on the items covered by the BAV so that we can arrive at a correct value.

 Finally, California assessment practices require that sales tax be included with the value because sales tax and other charges such as delivery have to be paid to put an aircraft (or any item of business equipment) into service in California.
 Because the values for each model and year in the guide are used by jurisdictions across the country, the values do not include sales tax.
 Aircraft start out with a fresh BAV each year because of market fluctuations, unlike a desk or a computer, which has an original acquisition cost that includes sales tax and is then factored each year to arrive at the January 1 value.
 Thus the sales tax must be added to the adjusted BAV each year to arrive at a full cash value under California law.